ansys/pystk/doc/source/api/ansys/stk/core/graphics/IConvolutionFilter.rst

 IConvolutionFilter
 ==================

-.. py:class:: IConvolutionFilter
+.. py:class:: ansys.stk.core.graphics.IConvolutionFilter

    object

    Apply convolution to the source raster.
 Convolution is the modification of a pixel's value based on the values of its surrounding pixels.
 The kernel is the numerical matrix that is applied to each pixel in this process...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IConvolutionFilter

 Overview
 --------